storpipfugl/pykdtree/README.rst

 The **leafsize** argument (number of data points per leaf) for the tree creation can be used to control the memory overhead of the kd-tree. pykdtree uses a default **leafsize=16**.
 Increasing **leafsize** will reduce the memory overhead and construction time but increase query time.

-pykdtree accepts data in double precision (numpy.float64) og single precision (numpy.float32) floating point.
+pykdtree accepts data in double precision (numpy.float64) or single precision (numpy.float32) floating point.
 If data of another type is used an internal copy in double precision is made resulting in a memory overhead.
 If the kd-tree is constructed on single precision data the query points must be single precision as well.

 Benchmarks
 ----------